 This is the on-road module and it usually takes about 50 minutes.
 You’ll need to show your Module 1 pass certificate when you take your Module 2 test.
 You must use the same size and type of motorbike for both modules.

-road riding including stopping, an angle start (pulling out from behind a parked vehicle) and a hill start, where possible
+3. Road riding including stopping, an angle start (pulling out from behind a parked vehicle) and a hill start where possible.

-10 minutes of independent riding, when you’ll be asked to ride a route following traffic signs or a series of directions, to see how you make decisions while riding.
+4. Besides this also 10 minutes of independent riding where you will ride a route following traffic signs or a series of directions, to see how you make decisions while riding.

 You can get your full (category A) motorcycle licence using the direct access scheme (DAS) if you’re aged 24 or over.
-You’ll have to pass the motorcycle practical tests on a machine of at least 40 kW (53.6 bhp).
+You wil have to pass the motorcycle practical tests on a machine of at least 40 kW (53.6 bhp).
 Feeling nervous?
 Almost everyone gets nervous about their motorbike test: you’ve done months of preparation and you really want to pass.
-But to pass, you’ll need to keep your nerves under...
+To pass, you’ll need to keep your nerves under...

 Pre CBT-Course (In accordance with DVSA Standards & Conditions) At Alba MTA, we offer ‘Pre-CBT’ lessons, which are of great benefit for our novice students.
 Whom would like a little extra tuition to help build their Confidence and Skills or even just to get an idea if riding a motorcycle or scooter is for them before committing to and paying for a full CBT course.
 The Pre CBT-Course itself consists of the...

 Compulsory basic training (CBT) is a course you usually have to take before you ride a moped or motorcycle on the road.
 The training makes sure you can ride safely on your own while you practise for your full moped or motorcycle test.
 CBT isn’t a test that you pass or fail.
 After you’ve completed CBT, you can ride a: moped if you’re 16 or over motorcycle up to 125cc and with...